mavlink/mavlink-devguide/en/protocol/arm_authorization.md

-# Arm authorization
+# Arm Authorization

 When enabled by setting a parameter on flight stack, the drone will only arm the motors if authorized by a external entity.
-This external entity is reposible to request any information that it need from the drone and from other souces(example: weather) and authorize or not the arm procedure.
+This external entity is responsible for requesting any information that it needs from the drone and from other sources (example: weather) and whether (or not) to authorize the arming procedure.

-This will be useful to comply to NASA UTM (https://utm.arc.nasa.gov/) but can also be useful for private companies.
+This is required to comply with [NASA UTM](https://utm.arc.nasa.gov/), but may also be useful for private companies.

-## Authorization flow
+## Authorization Flow

 {% mermaid %}
 sequenceDiagram;